yrsf/incubator/buildSrc/README.md

 ## TXM Plugin

-TXM supplies several plugins to package up reusable pieces of build logic, which can be used across many different projects and builds.
+TXM supplies several plugins to package up reusable pieces of build logic, which is used across many different projects and builds.
 It is imperative to comprehend the usages of these plugins from the perspective of gradle lifecycle tasks.